harryhaos/High-Performance-Python-Library/README.md

 * [PyPy](http://pypy.org/) - An implementation of Python in Python.
 The interpreter uses black magic to make Python very fast without having to add in additional type information.
 * [Stackless Python](http://www.stackless.com/) - An enhanced version of the Python.
 * [Pyston](https://github.com/dropbox/pyston) - A Python implementation built using LLVM and modern JIT techniques with the goal of achieving good performance.
+* [Nuitka](https://github.com/kayhayen/Nuitka) - Nuitka is the Python compiler.
+It is a seamless replacement or extension to the Python interpreter and compiles every construct that CPython 2.6, 2.7, 3.2, 3.3, and 3.4 have.
+It then executed uncompiled code, and compiled code together in an extremely compatible manner.

 ## Library